What type of plan works best?

 The 401(k) Plan is an employer-sponsored plan that permits employees to defer part of their current income on a pre-income tax basis.
 Contributions are almost always made by payroll deductions.

-The maximum amount that an employee can contribute to a 401(k) Plan in 2020 is $19,500.
+The maximum amount that an employee can contribute to a 401(k) Plan in 2020 and 2021 is $19,500.
 The limit may be adjusted each year to reflect cost-of-living changes.

 Highly Compensated Employees (HCEs) are limited in what they may contribute by the amounts contributed by the non-highly compensated employees.